Board Meeting Notes

 Messaging is needed for the upcoming concerto competition and side-by-side concert.

-The conductor prefers applicants who are private students or students of ensemble members.
+The music director prefers applicants who are private students or students of ensemble members.

 An application and flyer will be prepared.